orreries/Advanced-GIS_QOZ/README.md

  # Rent Change: 2010 to 2023**

 Rent maps show significant increases in coastal regions such as Los Angeles, the Bay Area, and San Diego.
 Interior regions remain more affordable, though still rising.
-QOZs typically appear in lower-rent tracts but often border zones where rents have increased sharply.
-This suggests that QOZs may be influenced by rising-rent spillovers, even if the zones themselves are not currently in high-rent markets.
+QOZs typically appear in lower rent tracts but often border zones where rents have increased sharply.
+This suggests that QOZs may be influenced by rising rent spillovers, even if the zones themselves are not currently in high rent markets.

 # Global Moran’s I (Spatial Clustering Test)**